-Kale Wines was founded in 2008 by winemaker and owner Kale Anderson.
-He was born in San Diego, grew up in Santa Rosa (Sonoma County) and went to UC Davis to study Pre Med.
-After some time he realized medicine wasn’t sparking a passion – eventually he joined several tasting groups on campus and was introduced to a number of Rhone varieties.
+Kale Wines was founded in 2008 by winemaker and owner Kale Anderson and his wife Ranko.
+Kale was born in San Diego, grew up in Santa Rosa (Sonoma County) and went to UC Davis to study Pre Med.
+After some time he realized medicine wasn’t sparking a passion so he eventually he joined several tasting groups on campus and was introduced to a number of Rhone varieties.
 He was impressed by how a diversity of terroir affected the aroma, flavor, structure and other characteristics of wines – especially with Syrah.
 He was then hooked by the wine bug after taking an introductory course in Viticulture & Enology.

-He informed his father (a surgeon) of his desire to study wine making rather than medicine – his father was immediately supportive of his sons’ interest in changing careers.
+He informed his father (a surgeon) of his desire to study wine making rather than medicine; his father was immediately supportive of his sons’ interest in changing careers.
 After graduating with a degree in BS in Viticulture and Enology from UC Davis Kale traveled internationally trying various wines in different regions.
-He returned to California and took an intern position at J Winery in Sonoma County – learning how to make sparkling wine.
+He returned to California and took an intern position learning how to make sparkling wine at J Winery in Sonoma County.

-Other positions including working at Colgin – where he was introduced to a number of premium Napa brands that were also making their wine here.
-He was assistant winemaker and then ultimately winemaker at Cliff Lede before his current position as Directory of Wine making at Pahlmeyer.
+Other positions including working at Colgin where he was introduced to a number of premium Napa Valley brands who were also making their wine here.
+He was assistant winemaker and then ultimately winemaker at Cliff Lede followed by a position as Director of Wine making at Pahlmeyer.
 Since 2016 he focuses on consulting winemaking.

 In regards to combining the art and science of wine making, Kale says “I make wine with my senses, and I use science to gauge the risk.
 Wine always takes on a life of its own; I just help it get to where it wants to go”.

 All of the wines that are part of the Kale label are entirely focused on Rhone varieties.
-Kale’s wines from Sonoma county are distinguished by a white label and the wines from Napa, a black label.
+Kale’s wines from Sonoma county are distinguished by a white label and the wines from Napa Valley, a black label.

 Kale calls this wine the “HomeRun” for obvious reasons!
-The 2011 Kick Ranch Home Run Cuvee is 70% Syrah and 30% Grenache.
+The 2011 Kale Wines Kick Ranch Home Run Cuvee is 70% Syrah and 30% Grenache.
 It is very dark in the glass.
-Aromatically this wine is about the fruit – black cherry, blackberry and some underlying aromas of white pepper.
-The finish lasts for some time showing a pleasing intensity of fruit.
+Aromatically this wine is about the fruit showcasing black cherry, blackberry and some underlying aromas of white pepper.
+The finish lasts for some time featuring a pleasing intensity of fruit.

-The 2012 Syrah from Alder Springs is 96% Syrah co-fermented with 4% Viognier.
-The grapes grow at an elevation of 2,700 feet – the highest planting in Alder Springs.
+The 2012 Kale Wines Syrah from Alder Springs is 96% Syrah co-fermented with 4% Viognier.
+The grapes grow at an elevation of 2,700 feet which is the highest planting in Alder Springs.
 The grapes were extracted by foot treading or the French term, “pigage”.
-This process is labor intensive – we’ve met only a few producers in the valley doing this – and always for very small productions.
-Aromatically the wine shows ‘juicy’ aromas – blackberry and blueberry with notes of earth – damp forest floor.
-The palate is rounded – both tannins and richness of flavor linger for some time.
+This process is labor intensive; we have met only a few producers in Napa Valley doing this – and always for very small productions.
+Aromatically the wine shows ‘juicy’ aromas including blackberry and blueberry with notes of earth/ damp forest floor.
+The palate is rounded and both tannins and richness of flavor linger for some time.

-The 2012 Broken Axle is from Stagecoach vineyards located high on Atlas Peak.
+The 2012 Kale Wines Broken Axle is from Stagecoach vineyards located high on Atlas Peak.
 The amount of rock that ‘grows’ in this vineyard is astounding.
-Owner Jan Krupp has removed enormous quantities of rocks over the years; this wine is named in tribute of the huge dump trucks that have been beaten up (some with broken axles) while working on this property.
+Founder and owner of Stagecoach Jan Krupp removed enormous quantities of rocks over the years; this wine is named in tribute of the huge dump trucks that have been beaten up (some with broken axles) while working on this property.

 The wine is dark in the glass.
-The bouquet immediately shows alluring aromas – it is meaty, notes of leather and toasted oak – it is dark and brooding.
+The bouquet immediately shows alluring aromas; it is meaty with notes of leather and toasted oak and it is dark and brooding.
 A gravelly component also shows.
 As the wine breathes hints of baking spices appear.
 On the palate the wine has richness and depth.
 The dusty tannins linger for some time.
 Notes of mocha linger slightly on the finish.
 This wine also has very good acidity.

-Upcoming wines will be sourced from a vineyard in Rutherford that is growing both Mourvèdre & Grenache (today, both are extremely rare varieties in Napa).
+More recent wines were sourced from a vineyard in Rutherford that is growing both Mourvèdre & Grenache (today, both are extremely rare varieties in Napa).